adobiss/adobiss.github.io/_portfolio/02-resampling-web-service.md

 ## Lessons Captured

-1. **Concurrency and Parallelism**: Concurrency is for I/O operations, parallelism is for CPU/ memory bound operations.
+1. **Concurrency and Parallelism**: Concurrency allows tasks to overlap and parallelism is the simultaneous execution of tasks.
-2. **Strategic Framework Selection**: Choosing the right tool can significantly influence a project's trajectory.
+2. **Strategic Framework Selection**: Choosing the right tool from the start can significantly influence a project's trajectory.
-3. **Importance of Targeted Documentation**: FastAPI's user-friendly documentation proved instrumental in implementing the web service and discerning between concurrency, which allows tasks to overlap, and parallelism, the simultaneous execution of tasks.
+3. **Importance of Targeted Documentation**: FastAPI's user-friendly documentation proved instrumental in implementing the web service and discerning between concurrency and parallelism.
 4. **Audio File & Metadata Management**: Gained hands-on experience in audio manipulation using Python libraries, setting a foundation for future audio-centric projects.

 ## Conclusion